Peanut Butter Pancakes

 - 1/4 cup butter, softened

 - 2 tablespoons honey

-- In a bowl, combine pancake mix and sugar.
-In a small bowl, beat egg and peanut butter; add milk and water.
-Stir into dry ingredients just until moistened.
-Pour batter by 1/4 cupfuls onto a lightly greased medium-hot griddle.
+- Pour batter by 1/4 cupfuls onto a lightly greased medium-hot griddle.
 Turn when bubbles form on top of pancakes; cook until second side is golden brown.
-Combine butter and honey in a small bowl.
-Serve with the pancakes.
-Yield: 10 pancakes.
+Drain on paper towels.
+Dust with confectioners' sugar.

 Editor's NoteReduced-fat peanut butter is not recommended for this recipe.

 Nutrition Facts3 each: 595 calories, 35g fat (15g saturated fat), 127mg cholesterol, 843mg sodium, 58g carbohydrate (32g sugars, 4g fiber), 16g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.